 30 to 35 Feet Pontoon Boats

-These boats rank among the heavier boats weighing up to 10,000 pounds.
-So you can boat in rough environments.
+These boats rank among the heavier boats, weighing up to 10,000 pounds.
+So they can be used in rough environments.
 Understandably, you will need more massive anchors.

 Anchor Size